The Strategy for Execution | RightToRead – English Reading Comprehension Program in Government Schools

-RightToRead is an initiative by EnglishHelper to deliver technology-enabled English literacy to government school students in India and across the world.
+RightToRead is a reading comprehension initiative by EnglishHelper to deliver technology-enabled English literacy to government school students in India and across the world.
 The program leverages existing textbooks and is integrated with the school timetable.
 This enables teachers to teach curriculum-based English in classrooms.

 The RightToRead program is underpinned by three strategic pillars that serve as guideposts: